vadansh19/OCR2Edit/README.md

 ## Roles and Responsibilities

-- **Ajay**
+- **Vadansh**
   - Provide the DLL with Preprocessing and Tesseract integration.

-- **Jinoy**
+  - Develop the UI and integrate all API calls.
   - Provide the DLL with Postprocessing functionality.

-- **Vadansh**
-  - Develop the UI and integrate all API calls.